 Did you know that God exists?
 Jesus too.
-And Allah, and Buddha and a bizillion other religious offshoots.
-That fact is, those religious have existed for CENTURIES.
+And Allah, and Buddha, and a bazillion other religious offshoots.
+That fact is, those religions have existed for CENTURIES.
 Your post about how great your deity is will convince NO ONE to covert or accept Jesus Christ into their lives.
 Treat religion like your sex life.
-Keep it personal, private and quiet.
+Keep it personal, private, and quiet.
 I get it, you love your religion.
 Problem is, it annoys EVERYONE else.

 The same goes for political posts.
 Talk about being disappointed in your friends.
-I used to shake my head at the “Thank you president (fill in the blank) for,” followed by a litany of things they think are great for the nation.
+I used to shake my head at the “Thank you President (fill in the blank) for,” followed by a litany of things they think are great for the nation.
 Like low gas prices and high stock market numbers.
-Unfortunately, they are not politically astute enough to realize the the President of the United States has little to do with the performance of either.
+Unfortunately, they are not politically astute enough to realize the president of the United States has little to do with the performance of either.
 Plus, nearly everything they list can also be seen as a negative or be refuted with facts.
-But hey, they want you to know how they feel...regardless of how stupid it makes them look.
+But hey, they want you to know how they feel regardless of how stupid it makes them look.

 You Can Do It